 An Early Silver Commemorative set is extremely interesting and although a few rarities exist, the bulk of the collection is incredibly inexpensive!

 Vivid white luster with a very faint champagne hue.
 Nice!

 Fully struck and lustrous with rich toning and no noticeable marks.
 A beautiful blend of olive-green, lime, gold, and a touch of rose-red makes this a thrilling coin for collectors that admire original color.

 CAC.
-Both obverse and reverse sport an inner core of blended white luster and amber accent.
+Both obverse and reverse have an inner core of blended white luster and amber accent.
 An outer ring further blends in a lovely violet-blue and sea-green hue.
 Great eye appeal.